 Nexus DSC allows to have up to five different telescope configurations.
 A and V keys are used to switch between telescope configurations.
 You can also rename TELESCOPE 1 to your telescope's name.
-You just need to activate the Rename button by using b and then press the OK key.
+You just need to activate the Rename button by using A and then press the OK key.
 A text cursor now appears under the name:

-₹⊙13:48:20 ∎175%

-SELECT TELESCOPE:

-TELESCOPE 1 Adjust
+TELESCOPE 1 10000,10000|Alt-Az|D,D

-10000,10000 Alt-Az D,D Rename